Kat Slater: Kat & Alfie: Redwater and EastEnders: The Podcast

-2018–present
+2018–2022

 Big Mo returns to Walford, telling Stacey that Kat has died.
-Stacey raises money for Kat's funeral, but Jean arrives and tells Stacey that Kat is not dead as she spoke to her that day; Mo has lied to raise money as she has financial problems.
-Kat returns to Walford and is confused that The Queen Vic is holding a benefit night for her and confronts Mo, but hides when Ian brings the raised money.
-After Ian leaves, Kat reveals that she and Alfie are taking a break from their marriage and he is in Spain with their children running a bar with a Russian partner after their old bar failed.
-Kat, Stacey, and Mo arrive at The Queen Vic whilst Mick is giving a toast to Kat's memory, and she attempts to maintain that Mo made a mistake, but ends up fighting with Karen Taylor (Lorraine Stanley), which results in a pub fight.
+Stacey raises money for Kat's funeral, but Jean arrives and tells Stacey that Kat is not dead as she spoke to her that day; Mo has lied to raise money, as she has financial problems.
+Kat returns to Walford, and is confused that The Queen Vic is holding a benefit night for her, and confronts Mo, but hides when Ian brings the raised money.
+After Ian leaves, Kat reveals that she and Alfie are taking a break from their marriage, and he is in Spain with their children, running a bar with a Russian partner after their old bar failed.
+Kat, Stacey, and Mo arrive at the Queen Vic whilst Mick is giving a toast to Kat's memory, and she attempts to maintain that Mo made a mistake, but ends up fighting with Karen Taylor (Lorraine Stanley), which results in a pub fight.
 Jean pays off Mo's debt, and Kat starts a cleaning business to repay Jean.
 Kat is furious when she finds her cousin Hayley (Katie Jarvis) in Walford and she demands that Hayley leaves, however Hayley threatens to reveal what has happened in Spain.
 It is revealed that Kat had cheated on Alfie, and was not watching when Tommy accidentally burnt Ernie, leading to Alfie kicking her out.
 Kat is unaware that Alfie and Hayley had had a one-night stand soon after, which resulted in Hayley becoming pregnant.
 After Hayley tells Alfie about her pregnancy, he tries to persuade Hayley to have an abortion but Hayley decides to keep the baby, and refuses to name the father.
 Kat gets a video call from Alfie and he asks her to collect something for him.
 Believing him to still be in Spain, she follows his instructions and goes to a chapel where she is reunited with Alfie.
 Alfie is now running a funeral business and she is angry that he has not brought their children with him, but they make amends.
 She is later angry when he later reveals that he lied to her about not bringing their children with him to London, but Alfie soon returns to Walford with their children.
 Though he reunites with Kat, he is shocked to discover that Hayley did not terminate her pregnancy, and insists that they keep it hidden from Kat.
 Hayley develops feelings for Alfie and she names their daughter Cherry after his deceased mother.
 Jean finds out that Alfie is Cherry's father and insists that Alfie tells Kat, but he continuously delays telling her.